Jim Jones: Publicity problems

 Jones began to receive negative press beginning in October 1971 when reporters covered one of Jones's divine healing services during a visit to his old church in Indianapolis.
 The news report led to an investigation by the Indiana State Psychology Board into Jones's healing practices in 1972.
 A doctor involved in the investigation accused Jones of "quackery" and challenged Jones to give tissue samples of the material he claimed fell off people when they were healed of cancer.
 The investigation caused alarm within the Temple.

 Jones had been performing faith healing "miracles" since his joint campaigns with William Branham.
 "On several occasions his healings were revealed as nothing but a hoax."
 In one incident, Jones drugged Temple member Irene Mason, and while she was unconscious, a cast was put on her arm.
-When she regained consciousness, she was told she had fallen and broken her arm and taken to the hospital.
-In a subsequent healing service, Jones removed her cast off in front of the congregation and told them she was healed.
+When she regained consciousness, she was told she had fallen and broken her arm and been taken to the hospital.
+In a subsequent healing service, Jones removed her cast in front of the congregation and told them she was healed.
 In other instances, Jones had someone from his inner circle enter the prayer line for healing of cancer.
 After being "healed" the person would pretend to cough up their tumor, which was actually a chicken gizzard.

-Jones also pretended to have "special revelations" about individuals which revealed supposed hidden details of their lives.
+Jones also pretended to have "special revelations" about individuals which revealed supposed hidden details of their lives: